Authoring maps for publishing as KML

 Setting up the legend

 You can make a legend available that describes the layers in your KML service.
-ArcGIS Server searches the layout view of your map document for any legends that are present.
+ArcGIS for Server searches the layout view of your map document for any legends that are present.
 If legends are found, they are embedded in the KML.

 Legends are dynamic and will be updated if you change the symbology of any of your map features or the scale of your map (for layers with scale ranges set).
 Do not convert your legends to graphics or they won't be embedded in the KML.